molecula/documentation/_includes/concepts/data-modeling-overview.md

 Data modeling must be performed before creating database tables to ensure:
-* source data is mapped to FeatureBase data types prior to transformation an ingest
+* source column data is matched to FeatureBase data types prior to transformation and import
 * queries on the data meet expectations